Skip to main content

 Research synthesisLow evidenceSmall effect6 studies · 1 beneficial · 5 neutral · 0 harmful

-Caveats: Many of the included studies did not reach statistical significance — effect may be smaller than the predominant direction suggests.
-Evidence base is small (only 6 studies) — conclusions should be considered preliminary.
-The only beneficial finding came from a single meta-analysis in a specific clinical population (MAFLD), which may not generalize.
+Caveats: Only 1 of 6 studies showed a statistically significant beneficial effect, and many studies did not reach significance—effect may be smaller than the predominant direction suggests.
+The evidence base is small (only 6 studies), and conclusions should be considered preliminary.

 Doses used in studies